GaelMetaU/GymBuddies/README.md

 * A user can filter it's liked routines to look fo a specific one.
 * A user can follow other users to stay tuned of their posts.
 * A user can get recommendations for places to excercise nearby.
+* A user can save exercises from other routines to later build routines with them.
 * Being able to add friends to workout together, you can send routines to the group or chat

 ### 2. Screen Archetypes